-Starting Date: Rolling admissions, currently March or June start dates
+Starting Date: Currently March or June start dates

 Regions Hospital PA residents are required to study the core content curriculum that is required for emergency medicine physician board certification.
 PA residents participate in weekly conferences with the EM physician residents.
 They are required to certify in ACLS, PALS, and ATLS.
 PA residents participate in skills workshops including procedure labs and simulation labs.
 There is opportunity for additional training in Ultrasound, EMS, Toxicology, International Emergency Medicine, and research studies.